 While some might prefer a lazier first day, when in Marrakech, all I want to do is dive right into the sights and sounds of the medina.
 So, grab a quick breakfast at your riad get ready to spend the majority of the day shopping!

-When it comes to your first time in the medina, I would recommend hiring a guide (if you need recommendations, let me know and I can send you ours!).
-Unless you’re the type with a good sense of direction and experience in this type of shopping, or just feeling adventurous.
+When it comes to your first time in the medina, I would recommend hiring a guide, unless you're the type with a good sense of direction and experience in this type of shopping, or just feeling adventurous.
 After my first trip, I felt comfortable enough going back on my own.

 The best part of the medina is there's really no wrong way to do it.
 This map is probably the best I've found online to explain the different souks, which helps if you're looking for specific items.
 If you're going to do rug shopping, I would do that earlier in the day when you're fresh and ready to sit through dozens of gorgeous rugs being thrown your way (although it's nice to do in the afternoon while sipping a cup of tea too!)